sleekmason/Lilidog/README.md

 https://live-team.pages.debian.net/live-manual/html/live-manual/examples.en.html#tutorial-1

 - Please "star" this site!
 This lets others know there is something worthwhile here. <br/>
-- Email me, ask questions here, or find me in the forums:) (Private message only in the forums please).
+- Ask questions here, or on Sourceforge. <br/>
 - Feel free to link this page.
 This is how others also get to try new things. <br/>

 Contact info: sleekmason@gmail.com